-1. The young man is immature, psychiatrically impaired or regressed.
+- The young man is immature, psychiatrically impaired, or regressed.

-2. He perceives an insult or a sense of danger.
-(Called a narcissistic injury.)
-And, is compelled to act.
+- He perceives an insult or a sense of danger (called a narcissistic injury) and is compelled to act.

-5. The attack is rationalized as self protective or justly vindictive.
+- The attack is rationalized as self-protective or justly vindictive.

-Here’s the Point: While mothers are crucial in bringing up boys, dads often have their own role in minimizing destructive male violence.
-As a child psychiatrist, I am not pro-father or pro-mother - but rather pro-child.
-In my opinion, divorce can still done better to encourage both parents to give their kids what they need.
-Boys need nurturing, limit setting and role models.
+While mothers are crucial in bringing up boys, dads often have their own role in minimizing destructive male violence.
+As a child psychiatrist, I am not pro-father or pro-mother but rather pro-child.
+In my opinion, divorce can still be done better, where both parents give their kids what they need.
+Boys need nurturing, limit setting, and role models.
 It is tough for a single mother to provide it all.

 This is seldom desirable.

-The Single Parent Dilemma: It’s very difficult for a mother to discipline an angry teenage son.
-This is something that I've can be seen from decades of work.
-Women can and do raise wonderful boys and bring them to manhood, but if there’s a conflict - it’s tough.
+It’s very difficult for a mother to discipline an angry teenage son.
+This is something that I've seen in decades of work.
+Women can and do raise wonderful boys and bring them to manhood, but if there’s a conflict, it’s tough.

-Narcissitic rage develops when someone is frustrated and literally regresses to infant like tantruming in an adolescent or adult body.
-It's a win at any cost - a self righteous anger.
-It's a take no prisoners anger.
+Narcissistic rage develops when someone is frustrated and literally regresses to infant-like tantruming in an adolescent or adult body.
+It's a "win at any cost," self-righteous anger.
+It's a "take no prisoners" anger.
 And it's destructive.

 Too many years of clinical experience argues that male rage is best handled by both parents.